 “Every cell on earth contains thousands of different enzymes which are, actually, machines working inside the cells”, explains Dr. Gideon Lapidoth, co-founder and CEO of Enzymit.
 “Some of them break down food while others build new materials.
 Without these machines, life as we know it could not exist”.

 Enzymes are nature’s production machines: “You put something in on one side and something else comes out on the other side”, Dr. Lapidoth explains.
-“For example, in the process of photosynthesis, plants take CO2 (oxygen) from the air and, using solar energy, convert it into sugar.
+“For example, in the process of photosynthesis, plants take CO2 (Carbon Dioxide) from the air and, using solar energy, convert it into sugar.
 In other words, the enzymes convert solar energy into chemical energy.
 At Enzymit, we do what the enzymes do, only artificially and more efficiently.
 Moreover, we can also produce materials that don’t even exist in nature”.

 In a study he conducted at the Weizman Institute, Dr. Lapidoth examined ways of designing proteins that can serve as biological nanomachines capable of building real materials, atom by atom, just like machines in the real world.
 “Nanotechnology enables us to play with atoms and molecules to produce new materials for various fields – for example, food, cosmetics, and pharmaceuticals.
 So, instead of using standard chemistry, we create enzymes that don’t exist in nature to act as machines that will produce these materials for us”, he explains.